IonTeLOS/bauh/README.md

 Enjoy!
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 *Following info applies to bauh at the time the project was forked.*
+**Waffles is a different app, not all of the following apply to Waffles, as it has been written for bauh**

 - Custom themes: it's possible to customize the tool's style/appearance.
 More at [Custom themes](#custom_themes)